Hudson Hornet: Notable owners

-Collectibility
+Collectability

-First-generation Hudson Hornets are legendary for their NASCAR racing history and Jay Leno lists the 1951-1954 models as one of the "top ten of America's most collectible cars".
+First-generation Hudson Hornets are legendary for their NASCAR racing history and Jay Leno lists the 1951–1954 models as one of the "top ten of America's most collectible cars".
 "One of the great postwar landmarks - a true champion" gives it a big edge in collector appeal.
 Richard M. Langworth describes the first-generation Hornets in his book Complete Book of Collectible Cars: 70 Years of Blue Chip Auto Investments as "the most remembered Hudson of the postwar years, one of the industry's all-time greats."
 For example, prices on the Club Coupes, the body style used by the winning NASCAR drivers, have greatly appreciated in the last several years where several nicely restored examples have broken the $75K barrier in several cases.
 The convertible versions have also increased in value with a restored 1953 bringing $150,000 in 2013.